SweetClarity was a wish to bring inspiring art to digital screens that were beginning to pop up and dominate public spaces.

 - An administrative application for managing artists, presentations and customers (LAMP)

 - An image processing backend that could adapt images to different resolutions and screen sizes and orientations.
+A creator could indicate the core of the image and the image processor strived to keep that core whole on any screen size and orientation.

 I also created a conceptual design for a “mood-setting” application that would enable customers to integrate audio sources with the video presentations to create a holistic mood in a space.